rockdev055/chakra-ui/packages/button/migration.md

 ## Changes

-- Ensure consistent usage of the `icon` prop. `leftIcon` and `rightIcon` props are now accepts a react element not react element type.
+- Ensure consistent usage of the `icon` prop. `leftIcon` and `rightIcon` props are now react elements not react element types.

   Here's what I mean